Using Wireless Screen Mirroring for Office & When Working from Home

 No Need for Wires

 You might have used an HDMI or VGA cable to a projector to mirror your computer screen.
 Many times, this entails compatibility hassles, lags, faulty wires and a range of other issues.
-This can be disruptive when one is trying to present a PowerPoint presentation or important document for discussion.
+This can be disruptive when one is trying to present a PowerPoint presentation, a Google Slides presentation or important document for discussion.
 However, wireless mirroring can avoid these issues to help save time and effort needed for making wired screen mirroring to work.

 Quick Way to Present and Share

 Wireless mirroring is a quick way to share and present presentations, documents, spreadsheets, videos, etc. You can instantly mirror your screen from a mobile device to share content on a large screen and even during remote meetings.
 This can help you save the time you might need to save a document to your computer before projecting or sharing it with an audience.
+A presenter can save hours of manual time with the screen mirroring functionality, instead of connecting cables between computers or display devices.

 Some apps and interfaces might require a mobile device, which cannot be replicated on a computer screen.
 For example, app developers who might need to showcase their mobile app during a YouTube screencast can mirror their devices to record a high-quality video tutorial.